openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 This specification intentionally leaves certain extensions for ecosystems to define, in order to enable broad compatibility across differing or even conflicting requirements.
 Below are the extension points listed in this specification:

 - Which flow(s) to adopt: presentation, issuance, or both (see (#scope))
-- For presentation, whether to use the W3C Digital Credentials API, Redirects with custom URL schemes and/or Redirects with claimed `https` scheme URIs for presentation (see (#scope))
+- For presentation, whether to use the W3C Digital Credentials API, Redirects with custom URL schemes, and/or Redirects with claimed `https` scheme URIs (see (#scope))
 - Which Credential Format to support across issuance and presentation (see (#scope))
 - Whether to use Signed Issuer Metadata or not (see (#issuer-metadata))
 - How to make a Credential Offer available to the Wallet (see (#credential-offer))